Quick Answer

 - Breach notification: Reportable breaches must be communicated to the ICO within 72 hours

-A well-configured IT environment is the foundation of GDPR compliance.
-Connection Technologies helps charities implement technical measures — from encrypted email and multi-factor authentication to automated backup and disaster recovery — that keep sensitive data protected without creating friction for staff.
+Connection Technologies helps charities implement encryption, MFA, automated backup and disaster recovery — keeping data protected without creating friction for staff.

 Remote Working Solutions for Distributed Charity Teams